CarylThom/milestone-project-1/README.md

 * Google Fonts: Google Fonts was used for the Roboto Mono and Oswald fonts.

-* Font Awesome: Font Awesome was used for four icons on this page.
+* Font Awesome: Font Awesome was used for all icons on this page.

 * Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.